-The Registered Disability Savings Plan (RDSP) is a savings plan that is intended to help persons with disabilities, family members and others save for the long-term financial security of a person who is eligible for the Disability Tax Credit.
+The Registered Disability Savings Plan (RDSP) is intended to help disabled Canadians save for their retirement.
 For those taking advantage of the plan, the Canadian government will provide yearly financial support in the form of matching grants up to $3,500 per year and bonds up to $1,000 per year.

 Who can become a beneficiary of a Registered Disability Savings Plan?

 Any individual can be designated as a beneficiary if he or she:

 - is eligible for the Disability Tax Credit;

 - has a valid social insurance number (SIN);

 - is a resident in Canada and at the time the plan is entered into;

 - is under the age of 60.
 This age limit is not applicable when a beneficiary’s RDSP is opened as a result of a transfer from the beneficiary’s prior RDSP.